juanjaragavi/budgetbee/src/content/pages/terms-conditions.md

 - The information provided is accurate, complete, and up-to-date.
 - You will maintain the accuracy of your information and promptly update it as necessary.

-If you provide false, incomplete, or outdated information, **Top Networks Inc.** reserves the right to suspend or terminate your access to the Site without notice.
+If you provide false, incomplete, or outdated information, **TopNetworks Inc.** reserves the right to suspend or terminate your access to the Site without notice.

 ## 4. Data Collection and Usage